Huzaimzaoraiz/MY-CTF-FOR-BASIC-LINUX/README.md

 # MY-CTF-FOR-BASIC-LINUX

-Got it — here’s a clean, boring, single-unit README.md you can directly copy-paste into your repo:

-# Bandit-Style CTF in Docker
+# CTF in Docker

-a Bandit-like Capture The Flag (CTF) environment using Docker and SSH.
+The Flag (CTF) environment using Docker and SSH.
 Each user (level) has a specific Linux challenge to solve.
 Passwords are stored in creative ways, and each level hints at common Linux commands, scripting, or permission usage.
 ## The Dockerfile is attached
 [Dockerfile](https://github.com/Huzaimzaoraiz/MY-CTF-FOR-BASIC-LINUX/blob/main/Dockerfile)
 ## How to Build and Run